quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Applications that have a mapping for TCP as well as QUIC are expected to use the same port number for both services.
-However, as with TCP-based services, especially when application layer information are encrypted, there are no guarantee that a specific application uses the registered port, or the used port is carrying traffic belonging to the respective registered service.
+However, as with TCP-based services, especially when application layer information is encrypted, there are no guarantee that a specific application uses the registered port, or the used port is carrying traffic belonging to the respective registered service.
 Respectively {{QUIC-TRANSPORT}} specifies